docker-library/docs/arangodb/content.md

 ## Persistent Data

-ArangoDB supports two different storage engines as of ArangoDB 3.2.
+ArangoDB supports two different storage engines from version 3.2 to 3.6.
 You can choose them while instantiating the container with the environment variable `ARANGO_STORAGE_ENGINE`.
-With `mmfiles` you choose the classic storage engine, `rocksdb` will choose the newly introduced storage engine based on [RocksDB](http://rocksdb.org/).
-The default choice is `mmfiles`.
+With `mmfiles` you choose the classic storage engine (not available in 3.7 and later), `rocksdb` will choose the storage engine based on [RocksDB](http://rocksdb.org/).
+The default choice is `rocksdb` from version 3.4 on.

 ArangoDB use the volume `/var/lib/arangodb3` as database directory to store the collection data and the volume `/var/lib/arangodb3-apps` as apps directory to store any extensions.
 These directories are marked as docker volumes.